20 FRENCH SLANG EXPRESSIONS IN USE IN 2021!

 "The gadjo over there keeps looking at me, I don't know what his problem is."

-"I'm tanning at the beach with my gadjis.
-We're having a great afternoon with my girlfriends."
+"I'm sunbathing on the beach with my gadjis.
+We're having a great afternoon with our girlfriends."

 The hess.
 The hess in slang means misery.
 We are really in a complicated situation, a difficult situation.

 "It's the hess, I can't even afford a kebab."
 "It's really the hess.
-I twisted my ankle when I have a sports competition tomorrow."
+I've twisted my ankle and I've got a sports competition tomorrow."

-A crush is a word that comes from English, but that is used a lot in French.
-My crush or your crush is the person you like.
+A crush or avoir un crush is a word that comes from English, but is used a lot in French.
+Mon crush or ton crush is the person you like.
 We feel something for this person.
-We have an attraction, we have a little crush.
-We have a crush on someone.
+We have an attraction, a little crush.
+We've got a crush on someone.

 It's another slang expression.
 When you flash on someone, you have a crush, you have an attraction.
-In an older language, so it's more the older people who will say that, you can say that you have a crush on someone.
-But this expression is not used much nowadays.
+In an older language, so it's more older people who say it, you could say you have a crush on someone.
+But this expression isn't used much these days.
 You can say my crush, your crush, his crush, really to talk about the person in question.
 Thomas is my crush, for example.

-But we can also say that we have a crush on someone, to say that we feel something for someone.
-Generally, we really use it when we are not yet with the person, it is really we "spotted" him.
+But you can also say that you have a crush on someone, to say that you feel something for them.
+Generally speaking, we really use it when we're not yet with the person, when we've really "spotted" them.

-Here are some contextualizations.
+Here's some context.
 "Nathan has been my crush for a year, but I don't dare tell him that I like him.
-I don't dare tell him that I have feelings for him because I'm afraid of breaking our friendship."
+I don't dare tell him I have feelings for him because I'm afraid of breaking our friendship."

 Everyone knows you have a crush on Sarah, you've seen how you look at her.

 Askip.
 Askip is simply what it sounds like.
-Basically, it's an expression that is used in text messages in SMS language, but it's used a lot in speech.
-Or so it seems.
+Basically, it's an expression we use in text messaging, but we use it a lot in speech.
+Or so it seems, apparently.
 Here are two examples: "Askip Noah has a crush on me, I never noticed, but everyone tells me.
-From what I hear, he likes me a lot."
+Apparently, he likes me a lot."

-"Askip the French teacher is sick.
+"Askip the French teacher is ill.
 I heard he's not coming in today."

-A Go, my go.
+Une Go, ma go.
 It's simply a synonym for girl, but in a particular context.
-To say my girlfriend, my girl where I'm in a romantic relationship with that person.
-If it's my go, it's my girl.
+To say my girlfriend, my chick where I'm in a loving relationship with that person.
+If she's my go, she's my girl.

-"Your go is not coming with you today?
+"Your go's not coming with you today?
 Vanessa wasn't available?"

-"I'm really sick of my go.
-I feel like it's not going to last very long.
-We're going to break up soon."
+"I'm really fed up with my go.
+I have a feeling it's not going to last very long.
+We're going our separate ways soon."

-There's R. Or just R. When there's R, it means there's nothing.
-You can also just say R, the letter R which means nothing.
+Y'a R. Or just R. When y'a R, it means nothing.
+You can also just say R, the letter R meaning nothing.

-Here are some contextualizations, so you'll understand better.
+Here's some context to help you understand.
 "I looked in the mailbox, there's R. We didn't get any mail today, there was nothing in the mailbox.
 We didn't get any mail."

-"This boy serves a R. He's not handsome, he's not nice, he's not smart, he's not nice.
-He is useless."
+"This boy serves a R. He's neither handsome, nor kind, nor intelligent, nor nice.
+He's useless."
 "Why are you looking at me like that?
-I have the impression that it does not go.
-If it's okay, there's R I tell you."
+I don't think you're feeling well.
+If it's okay, there's R, I tell you."

-Being in the LDP.
-LSP is the lateral position of safety.
-When someone loses consciousness, passes out, we put them in this position.
-It's a position where they will be safe.
+Being in the LSP.
+LSP stands for lateral position of safety.
+When someone faints or passes out, we put them in this position.
+It's a position where they'll be safe.

-In slang, we use this expression to say that we are really not well.
-We are really in a bad way, we feel really bad, so it can be physically or psychologically.
+In slang, we use the expression "en PLS" to mean that we're really unwell.
+You're really in a bad way, you feel really bad, so it could be physically or psychologically.

 Here are two contextualizations.